DorukSega/scrabble-turkish/README.md

 # Turkish Scrabble Word List
 Scrabble word list generated from TDK's [Güncel Türkçe Sözlük](https://sozluk.gov.tr/), using the `autocomplete.json` file exposed by the website.
 The pdf file called `sözlük.pdf` is also provided as a print ready form.
 Each word section is grouped based on letter count to help with memorizing.

+This readme file is not fully displayed by github on the index page of this repository.
+To view entire the list on markdown, go to [README.md](https://github.com/DorukSega/scrabble-turkish/blob/main/README.md) or alternatively use the `sözlük.pdf` or `index.html`.
 ## 2 Harf
 KI
 AK